 Campsites are very limited at Lake O’Hara and managed by Parks Canada to reduce human impact on the area.
 There are a total of 30 campsites at the Lake O’Hara Campground and reservations are highly sought-after.
 It’s so competitive that the best chance to secure a reservation is to book on the Parks Canada website as soon as reservations are released.

 The reservation system for campsites at Lake O’Hara opens every year before the camping season begins.
-For 2021 you can book your reservation here in April 2021.
-(Tentative scheduled opening date is April 27th at 8am MDT.)
+For 2022 you can book your reservation here (No Tentative scheduled registration date yet.)

 Upon booking, campers will need to request their desired bus departure time.
 Buses for campers depart from the parking lot at 8:30 am, 10:30 am, 3:30 pm, and 5:30 pm.
 Reservations are only required for the inbound bus when you make your reservation.
 Bus times are not guaranteed, and you will receive an email to confirm your in-bound bus time within two weeks of your booking date.